-- 48R.
+Limite ed Assurance Reasonable Assurance 48.
+48L.
+Based on the assurance practitioner's understanding (see paragraph 46L of this ASAE), the assurance practitioner shall: (Ref: Para.
+A108-A112) (a) Identify areas where a material misstatement of the subject matter information is likely to arise; (b) Design and perform procedures to address the areas identified in paragraph 48L(a) of this ASAE and to obtain limited assurance to support the assurance practitioner's conclusion.
+48R.
 Based on the assurance practitioner's understanding (see paragraph 46R of this ASAE) the assurance practitioner shall: (Ref: Para.
-A108-A110) - (a) Identify and assess the risks of material misstatement in the subject matter information; and - Design and perform procedures to (b) respond to the assessed risks and to obtain reasonable assurance to support the assurance practitioner's conclusion.
-In addition to any other procedures on the subject matter information that are appropriate in the engagement circumstances, the assurance practitioner's procedures shall include obtaining sufficient appropriate evidence as to the operating effectiveness of relevant controls over the subject matter information when: - (i) The assurance practitioner's assessment of the risks of

-- material misstatement includes an expectation that controls are operating effectively, or - (ii) Procedures other than testing of controls cannot alone provide sufficient appropriate evidence.

-Determining Whether Additional Procedures Are Necessary in a Limited Assurance Engagement
+A108-A110) (a) Identify and assess the risks of material misstatement in the subject matter information; and (b) Design and perform procedures to respond to the assessed risks and to obtain reasonable assurance to support the assurance practitioner's conclusion.
+In addition to any other procedures on the subject matter information that are appropriate in the engagement circumstances, the assurance practitioner's procedures shall include obtaining sufficient appropriate evidence as to the operating effectiveness of relevant controls over the subject matter information when: (i) The assurance practitioner's assessment of the risks of material misstatement includes an expectation that controls are operating effectively, or (ii) Procedures other than testing of controls cannot alone provide sufficient appropriate evidence. nining Whether Additional Procedures Are sary in a Limited Assurance Engagement Revision of Risk Assessment in a Reasonable Assurance Engagement 49.
+49L.
+DO NOT DELETE If the assurance practitioner becomes aware of a matter(s) that causes the assurance practitioner to believe that the subject matter information may be materially misstated, the assurance practitioner shall design and perform additional procedures to obtain further evidence until the assurance practitioner 49R.
+The assurance practitioner's assessment of the risks of material misstatement in the subject matter information may change during the course of the engagement as additional evidence is obtained.
+In circumstances where the assurance practitioner obtains evidence which is inconsistent with the evidence on which the assurance practitioner originally based the assessment of the risks of material

-- 49L.
-If the assurance practitioner becomes aware of a matter(s) that causes the assurance practitioner to believe that the subject matter information may be materially misstated, the assurance practitioner shall design and perform additional procedures to obtain further evidence until the assurance practitioner is able to: (Ref: Para.
-A112-A117) - (a) Conclude that the matter is not likely to cause the subject matter information to be materially misstated; or - (b) Determine that the matter(s) causes the subject matter information to be materially misstated.
+Limited Assurance Reasonable Assurance is able to: (Ref: Para.
+A112-A117) (a) Conclude that the matter is not likely to cause the subject matter information to be materially misstated; or misstatement, the assurance practitioner shall revise the assessment and modify the planned procedures accordingly.
+(Ref: Para.
+A112) (b) Determine that the matter(s) causes the subject matter information to be materially misstated.